Praxilla Explained

 Praxilleion

-A couplet quoted by Hephaestion to illustrate the metre called the Praxilleion, which was believed to have been invented by Praxilla, is attributed to her on that basis.
-This fragment is usually thought to have been from a skolion,[10] and commonly interpreted as being about a prostitute or hetaira.[11]
-More recently, Vanessa Cazzato has argued that it is in fact a wedding song.[12]
+Praxilla was believed to have invented a metre called the Praxilleion, which according to the Byzantine grammarian Trichas she used frequently.
+A couplet quoted by Hephaestion to illustrate the metre is attributed to her on that basis.
+This fragment is usually thought to have been from a skolion, and commonly interpreted as being about a prostitute or hetaira.
+More recently, Vanessa Cazzato has argued that it is in fact a wedding song.

 Skolia

-Because some of the works attributed to Praxilla are drinking songs, and respectable women in classical Greece would normally have been excluded from the parties where such songs were performed, there has been some scholarly debate about Praxilla's social position.
-Martin Litchfield West suggests that there were two Praxillas, one writing the skolia; the other, the more "respectable" choral songs and hymns.[13]
-Other scholars have argued that, based on the attribution of skolia to Praxilla, she must have been a hetaira, though Jane McIntosh Snyder notes that there is no external evidence for this thesis.[14]
-Ian Plant suggests the alternative hypothesis that she was a professional musician, composing songs for symposia because there was a market for such works.[3]
+Two of the skolia quoted by Athenaeus, who associates Praxilla with this genre, are attributed to her by other sources.
+Because respectable women in classical Greece would normally have been excluded from the parties where such songs were performed, there has been some scholarly debate about her social position.
+Martin Litchfield West suggests that there were two Praxillas, one writing the skolia; the other, the more "respectable" choral songs and hymns.
+Other scholars have argued that, based on the attribution of skolia to Praxilla, she must have been a hetaira, though Jane McIntosh Snyder notes that there is no external evidence for this thesis.
+Ian Plant suggests the alternative hypothesis that she was a professional musician, composing songs for symposia because there was a market for such works.

 Alternatively, West suggests that the skolia were not written by Praxilla at all.
 Gregory Jones agrees, and argues that all of the surviving skolia attributed to particular poets are in fact derived from a non-elite oral literary tradition.
 Marchinus Van der Valk, who also endorses this theory, allows for the possibility that some skolia were "derived from" Praxilla's poetry and published in antiquity attributed to her.